 How do you usually deal with food waste?

-At the restaurant, we also make our own butter, and the buttermilk leftover from the process is used for the marination of our chickens and to make our muffins as well.
+At the restaurant, we make our own butter, and the buttermilk leftover from the process is used for the marination of our chickens and to make our muffins as well.

 At the bar, we try to use the leftover coffee grinds for making coffee kombucha.
 If customers request to bring home a bag of leftover coffee grinds, we’re happy to set aside some for them which they can use for fertilisation of their household plants.